 Any walk-in closets must also have a switched overhead light.
 A walk-in closet is defined as any closet deeper than 36 inches from the back wall to the back of the closet door in the closed position.

-Switched exterior lighting is required at each unit entry door.
+Switched exterior lighting is required at each unit entry door except when entry doors are in a hallway or breezeway where lighting is on from dusk to dawn.

 Projects with gas heating and/or appliances must provide a hard-wired carbon monoxide detector with a battery back-up in each residential unit.